Aswin-hitech/SmartStudy-Assist/README.md

 An AI-powered exam preparation platform that generates **personalized tests and practice papers** from any syllabus using LLMs, OCR, and intelligent evaluation.

----

-# 🤖 SmartStudy AI – MEASURE YOUR PREPARATION

 ## 📑 Table of Contents

 1. [Project Overview](#project-overview)